This post was last updated on January 3, 2022.

 - AI chatbots are more complex, and are capable of simulating a person-to-person conversation with your customers.
 Machine learning enables these solutions to read and interpret plain-language customer inquiries, and respond appropriately.
 AI chatbots may also recognize a customer need beyond its own capacity, and refer or connect the customer to a human representative.

-The Advantages of Chatbot Technology for Ecommerce
+Advantages of Using Ecommerce Chatbot Technology

 Think of a chatbot for your online store like a sales floor attendant in a brick-and-mortar shop.
 Some customers are content to browse on their own, without the aid of an attendant.
 But for others, this is the key to an enjoyable shopping experience.